Esri/navigator-integration/README.md

 ####Enable notifications when navigation completes
 If you’d like your app users to be notified when navigation completes, include a callback URL.

 `callback`: Specifies which URL to call when navigation completes.
-If the `callback` parameter is specified the app will be notified when navigation completes.
+If the `callback` parameter is specified, the app will be notified when navigation completes.

-`callbackprompt`: Indicates that a message should appear asking the user if control should be given back to the calling app, and specifies the text of that message (*optional*).
+`callbackprompt`: Indicates that a message should appear asking the user if control should be given back to the calling app and specifies the text of that message (*optional*).

 Note that your custom URL scheme must be registered with the operating system.
-For more information on this see [Apple's guide to custom URL Schemes](https://developer.apple.com/library/ios/featuredarticles/iPhoneURLScheme_Reference/Introduction/Introduction.html#//apple_ref/doc/uid/TP40007899) or [Google's guide to Android Intents and Intent Filters](https://developer.android.com/guide/components/intents-filters.html).
+For more information on this see, [Apple's guide to custom URL Schemes](https://developer.apple.com/library/ios/featuredarticles/iPhoneURLScheme_Reference/Introduction/Introduction.html#//apple_ref/doc/uid/TP40007899) or [Google's guide to Android Intents and Intent Filters](https://developer.android.com/guide/components/intents-filters.html).

 The following URL specifies that Navigator should enter navigation mode and that the custom app, called my-cool-app in this example, should be notified when navigation completes.
 Since the `callbackprompt` parameter is not present, control will pass directly to the calling app and a prompt will not display.